19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [Act 30 of 2012 wef 01/05/2013]

-(5) No person in respect of whom an order has been made under subsection (2)(b) shall be detained in an approved institution or institutions for a period of more than 3 years after his admission to any approved institution pursuant to that order.
+(5) No person in respect of whom an order has been made under subsection (2)(b) shall be detained in an approved institution or institutions or a community rehabilitation centre or centres for a period of more than 3 years after his admission to any approved institution pursuant to that order.

+[Act 30 of 2012 wef 28/04/2014]

 [12/77; 28/79; 2/2006]

-### Approved institutions
+### Approved institutions and community rehabilitation centres

 35\.
-The Minister may from time to time, by notification in theGazette, declare any institution or place to be an approved institution for the purpose of the treatment and rehabilitation of drug addicts and other persons under this Act and may at any time in like manner revoke or amend any such notification.
+The Minister may, from time to time, by notification in theGazette, declare any institution or place to be an approved institution or a community rehabilitation centre for the purpose of the treatment and rehabilitation of drug addicts and other persons under this Act, and may at any time in like manner revoke or amend any such notification.

-[12/77]
+[Act 30 of 2012 wef 28/04/2014]

 ### Administration of approved institutions